 This is the very best tasting Eggplant Parmesan!
-This easy to make meal is made up of layers of lightly breaded eggplant slices, melted mozzarella cheese, and tomato sauce.
+Made with layers of lightly breaded eggplant slices, melted mozzarella cheese, and tomato sauce.
 A wonderful single serving dish that tastes incredible!

-If you’re a fan of eggplant, then you will love this eggplant parmesan recipe.
+If you’re a fan of eggplant, then you will absolutely love this recipe.
 If you’re not a fan, I urge you to give eggplant one last try.
 This recipe will change your view on what you think eggplant tastes like.

 Baked Eggplant Parmesan